andybalham/blog-source-code/blog-posts/step-function-task-tokens-failures.md

-## Handling Step Function Task Tokens failures with CDK
+## Handling Step Function Task Token failures with CDK

-TODO

-In the [previous post in the series](TODO) we looked at how to implement the ['Wait for a Callback' Service Integration Pattern](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-wait-token) using task tokens and the [CDK](https://aws.amazon.com/cdk/).
+In the [previous post in the series](https://aws.hashnode.com/using-step-function-task-tokens-with-cdk) we looked at how to implement the ['Wait for a Callback' Service Integration Pattern](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-wait-token) using task tokens and the [CDK](https://aws.amazon.com/cdk/).

 However, we only considered what happens if everything goes to plan.
-As you might have heard somewhere, everything fails all the time and step functions and task token are no different.
+As you might have heard somewhere, everything fails all the time and step functions and task tokens are no different.

-This post covers the various ways our previous application could fail and how we might handle those scenarios.
+This post covers the various ways our previous application could fail, and then how we might handle those scenarios.
 All the code can be downloaded and run by cloning the [companion repo](https://github.com/andybalham/blog-task-tokens-part-2).

+## TL:DR

+- Specify a value for `timeout` on asynchronous tasks
+- Catch `TaskTimedOut` errors
+- Use `sendTaskFailure` to call back with an error
+- Use the context `$$` to log debug information with errors

 ## Exploring the failure modes

 Below is a diagram that shows the step in our state machine that makes an external service call and then waits for a task token to continue.
-When the service calls back via a webhook, a task token is retrieved and used to restart the state machine.
+When the service calls back via a webhook, a task token is retrieved and then used to restart the state machine.

 ![Application overview](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/step-function-task-tokens/application-overview-annotated.png?raw=true)

 As with any piece of software, we need to consider the ways in which things could fail.
-It is all too easy to just consider the happy path and then be surprised when something fails.
-Especially if you are left scratching your head as you don't have the information to understand and fix it.
+It is all too easy to just consider the happy path and then be surprised when something goes wrong.
+Especially if you are left scratching your head, as you don't have the information to understand and fix it.

 With this in mind, let us list out some ways the integration with the valuation service could fail: